lacanoid/datalink/docs/functions.md

 If `header_only` is nonzero then HEAD request is made instead of GET, returning only headers.
 This is used to check for the existence of `INTEGRITY SELECTIVE` datalinks.

+When parameter `binary` is nonzero, then returned body will be bytea encoded.
+You will probably explicitly need to cast it bytea type.

 When file: URLs refer to files on other servers, [PostgreSQL foreign servers](foreign_server.md) are used.